danhouldsworth/simpleSimonK/README.md

 ### The only ESCs it supports are :

-* My favourite ESC the AfroNfet 12Amp, 20Amp, 20Amp-slim & 30Amp (using PWM bootloading)
+* Afro (12Amp, 20Amp, 20Amp-slim, 30Amp AND 20AMP HighVolt 3-8s)
-* (As I have many old ones lying around) The Turnigy / 3DR / jDrones stock ESC (using ISP flashing tool)
+* Turnigy / 3DR / jDrones stock ESC
+* Armattan 30Amp 6s (A relabelled BlueSeries!?)

 ### My bespoke needs driving the project :

-* I'm interested in multicopters with fast response rates (both up and down the throttle range) and won't be using ESC/motor/prop combos that require throttle smoothing or ramping features.
+* I'm interested in multicopters with the fastest possible response rates (moving both up and down the throttle range)
-* The support of dozens of boards / motor combos is distracting me from being able to understand the code.
+* Understanding the principles of the code is far more important to me than the support of dozens of boards / motor combos (which is distracting me from being able to understand the code)
-* Some features like I2C (as is too slow), or RC_Reverse will not get used in my applications.
+* Many features will not get used in my applications (like I2C, RC_Reverse etc)
-* I'd like to avoid manual calibration (which I find so cumbersome it almost takes the fun out of multi-copters).
-I far prefer to re-flash with known and recorded settings.
+* I like to avoid manual calibration of ESCs and far prefer to re-flash with known and recorded settings.
+* Now that I build with direct soldering, I flash with ISP rather than PWM-pin bootloader.
+* If in doubt, 'nice to have' or 'interesting' features will still get stripped out (eg. Hardware check / Cell Count / ADC read) in the spirit of maintaining the simplest possible codebase for my use case.
+I can always refer back to simonK 'proper' if needed.

 That, and I'm trying to learn all this stuff, so have tinkered where appropriate (like the power on melody...!)